plone/buildout.coredev/README-make.md

 make test
 ```

+Note that this tests the *installed* version of the package.
+This can be a final version in `site-packages` or a source checkout.
+See the section "Manage checkouts and versions" on how to influence what is installed.

-Under the hood this calls `zope-testrunner`.
+Under the hood, the `test` target calls `zope-testrunner`.
 To find out which arguments this supports, ask for help:

 ```shell